Gmelina arborea

 Uses

-- Fruit is edible
+- Fruits are edible

 - Applications in treatment of bone fracture, hypertension, as blood purifier, laxative, stomachic, tonic and as antidote to poisons